rfearing/ato-2023/README.md

 # Simple home automation setup

 This is a companion post to the talk _Reviving an Old Computer for Home Automation_, given at All Things Open 2023.
+Here are [the slides for the talk](https://www.slideshare.net/RicardoFearing1/reviving-an-old-computer-for-home-automation).
 My goal is to share with you a simple-to-use tech stack and how each of the following applications can improve your home automation setup, allowing you to:

 * Unify your smart devices into a central hub, using [Home Assistant](https://www.home-assistant.io/)
 * Provide added security and speed to our network by blocking ads and unsafe content, using [AdGuard Home](https://adguard.com/en/adguard-home/overview.html)